dreamz12345/Python-Projects/14 - Higher or Lower Game/readme.md

 # Higher or Lower Game.

     Implementation of Higher or Lower Game with logo and data provided by the course.
+    The game prompts two accounts and user must guess which of the accounts has more followers.
+The game goes on, until user makes a mistake.

 ## Features